EmirKorkutUnal/Python-Surprise-Predictions-on-Custom-Dataset/README.md

 ResultCatcher['Real_Rating'][ResultCatcher['Error'] == 0].count()
 >>>3704
 </pre>
-You can see that total summary of errors is less than 20% of actual ratings, but only around 7% of all predictions are exactly correct.
-To take a look at how these errors are spread, we'll group real ratings and compare the group sizes with group prediction success:
+You can see that <b>total summary of errors is less than 20% of actual ratings, but only around 7% of all predictions are exactly correct.</b> To take a look at how these errors are spread, we'll group real ratings and compare the group sizes with group prediction success:
 <pre>
 ResultComparison = pd.DataFrame({'Count': ResultCatcher.groupby(['Real_Rating']).size(),
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;'Avg_Rounded_Est': ResultCatcher.groupby(['Real_Rating'])['Estimation_Rounded'].mean()